Pranav03Nair/Goal-Setter/Readme.md

 To test the deployed Project use -
 - Mail - admin@mail.com
 - Pass - admin
-- It would have 30 seconds to load for the first time, since the backend is deployed on a free server.
+- It would take 30 seconds to load for the first time, since the backend is deployed on a free server.

 ## Introduction